Colony of Liberia

-The Colony of Liberia, later the Commonwealth of Liberia, was a private colony of the American Colonization Society (ACS) beginning in 1822.
-It became an independent nation—the Republic of Liberia—after declaring independence in 1847.
+Liberia, officially the Colony of Liberia, later the Commonwealth of Liberia, was a private colony of the American Colonization Society between 1821 and 1847, when it declared independence and became the Republic of Liberia.
+It was not recognized by the United States until September 23, 1862.

+History

 Early status and settlements

 It is unclear whether or not Liberia was ever technically a colony at all.
 Unlike most other colonies in the 19th century, it had no charter and had no official allegiance or relationship with a sovereign nation.
 As one early report explained, "The Colony belongs to, and is under the immediate control and jurisdiction of the Board of Managers of the American Colonization Society."
 Even after it had declared independence in 1847 and established itself as a republic in 1848, few nations recognized its sovereignty.
 Indeed, the United States did not recognize Liberia's independence until 1862, after the southern states had seceded and formed the Confederate States of America at the beginning of the American Civil War.

 The American Colonization Society did not act alone in creating the colony.
 Much of what would become Liberia was a collection of independent settlements sponsored by state colonization societies: Mississippi-in-Africa, Kentucky-in-Africa, Louisiana, Virginia, and several others.
 In the decades before Liberia's independence, these separate colonies systematically came together to form and expand the Colony of Liberia, and in 1839, they formed the Commonwealth of Liberia, defined by a stronger union and an increased dedication to home rule.